libvips/libvips/_posts/2021-06-04-What's-new-in-8.11.md

 sys 0m0.048s
 ```

-JPEG-XL is still a little immature, so it's not enabled by default in
+JPEG-XL is still a little immature so it's not enabled by default in
 libvips 8.11.
 Hopefully the missing features (metadata, progressive encode
 and decode, animation, etc.) will arrive soon, and the remaining bugs will
 be squeezed out.